Baritone horn: The modern instrument

-The modern baritone horn was developed in Britain from the French saxhorn baryton.
+The modern British baritone horn was developed from the French saxhorn baryton.
 In the 1870s, a three-valve compensation system was developed by David Blaikley, the factory manager at the London-based manufacturer Boosey & Co.
 He developed a compensating third valve, where its tubing returns the airway through the first two valves a second time, adding smaller tubing loops to rectify intonation.
-Similar designs were patented earlier, by Gustave Auguste Besson in 1859, and Pierre-Louis Gautrot's système equitonique in 1864.
-Blaikley's compensation system was the most successful, and has since been in continuous use in Britain, little-changed, on instruments by Boosey & Co. (later, Boosey & Hawkes), and Besson after their acquisition by Boosey & Hawkes in the mid-20th century.
-The three-valve system is still made on baritones from Besson, as well as Blaikley's four-valve compensating system found more commonly on euphoniums.
+Similar designs were patented earlier: by Gustave Auguste Besson in 1859 and Pierre-Louis Gautrot's système equitonique in 1864.
+Blaikley's compensation system was the most successful and was used on instruments by Boosey & Co. (later, Boosey & Hawkes) and Besson, after their merger in the mid-20th century.
+The three-valve system is still used on baritones from Besson, as well as Blaikley's four-valve compensating system found more commonly on euphoniums.

+For much of the 20th century in the United States, the baritone horn referred to a wider bore instrument closer to the euphonium, with three front-action piston valves and usually a curved, forward-pointing bell.
+Originally made by American makers Conn and King, and later by Yamaha and Jupiter, these were popular with school marching bands and military bands.
+They were often used interchangeably with the euphonium by American players, band directors, and composers.
+Manufacturers sometimes listed instruments with identical dimensions, labeling the cheaper student instruments baritones, and reserving the name euphonium for the more expensive professional models.